mathieubruguier/steam-gamebutler/README.md

 # steam-gamebutler
-Gaby is the first Game Session Butler for Steam.
+Gabi is the first Game Session Butler for Steam.
 It helps you find gamers to play with, in real time, depending on YOUR filters.